ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 ## Configure Opensm

-SM stands for subnet manager.
-There different implementations and locations where subnet managers can be installed.
+SM stands for Subnet Manager.
+There are different implementations and locations where subnet managers can be installed.

 Per default it is started on all ports, open `/etc/default/opensm`